 Obviously, this dives into the argument of evil, which I don’t get too much into as it has been addressed many times over.
 One thing I would say is that no obligation exists for God to stop any and every murder that takes place at any given moment.
-I will direct readers to this article by Glenn Miller in regards to God’s intervening on our behalf.
+In regards to human evil see I’ll direct readers here.

 3. If we’re supposed to be God’s special creatures, then the universe is full of a lot of wasted space.